 This course examines the interaction of colonisation and imperialism in different periods of history and in different parts of the world.
 Four different relationships are discussed, including the Anglo-Irish experience.
 Introductory lectures will explore theories of imperialism and colonisation.
-Students will do four essays on the course in tutorials and sit a three hour examination at the end of the year in which they will be required to answer four questions, one from each part of the course.
+Students will do four essays on the course in tutorials and sit a three hour examination at the end of the year in which they will be required to answer three questions.